 This policy will be reviewed annually and as needed to maintain its effectiveness.
-Staff, parents and pupils will be consulted as part of the review process and will be made aware of any changes in the school's policy.
+Staff, parents and pupils will be made aware of any changes in the school's policy.
 This policy is available on the school's website.

 Useful links